The science of intermittent fasting

 Ability to aid weight loss

 One suggested pro of intermittent fasting is said to be its ability to aid in weight loss.
-Losing weight requires a reduction of kilojoule intake, so it stands to reason that intermittent fasting may result in weight loss.
-But it doesn’t necessarily mean it’s a better way of losing kilos.
+Losing weight requires a reduction of calorie intake, so it stands to reason that intermittent fasting may result in weight loss.
+But it doesn’t necessarily mean it’s a better way of shedding pounds.

 Cons of fasting